 * 2010 Happiness Challenge: For those of you following the 2010 Happiness Project Challenge, to make 2010 a happier year, this month’s focus is Energy.
 Last week’s resolution was to Toss and organize.
 Did you try to follow that resolution?
 Did it help to boost your happiness?

 This week’s resolution is to Tackle a nagging task.

 (I had to re-load the video, because there was a mistake in the title card -- so to the 2,800 of you who saw the wrong version, it's now fixed!)

 If you want to read more about this resolution, check out…

 Need a simple and effective way to get your life under control?
 Try the one-minute rule.

-2010 Happiness Challenge (or watch the intro video).
+If you're new, here’s information on the 2010 Happiness Challenge (or watch the intro video).
 It’s never too late to start!
 You’re not behind, jump in right now, sign up here.
 For more ideas, check out the Happiness Project site on Woman’s Day.